 There are others too, such as...

 Boost Wear.
 Your badge meter goes up every time you're hit by an enemy.
-Sound not broken?
+Sound not great?
 Well try using it with time freezing abilities.
 Or worse still, in the Antasma/Antasma X fight, where his attacks like the bat charge and the buzzsaw gauntlet dream world chase hit you tens of times in seconds!
 Seriously, you can fill up your badge meter in just one or two battles in the Battle Ring with this.
 There's also the Rally Belt, which boosts your POW whenever this happens, sort of like how Big Massif attacks in Dreamy Wakeport.
 The latter is really hard to get, but potentially available before the halfway mark.

 The Challenge Equipment which becomes stronger the more challenges you complete, and eventually becomes some of the strongest, if not the strongest equipment in the entire game if you do all of the challenges in the game.
-This is further broken by the fact that finishing the list completely gets you the Duplex Crown mentioned below.
+This is due to the fact that finishing the list completely gets you the Duplex Crown mentioned below.

 The Duplex Crown.
 See the Intruder Fangs in the last game?
 Just as useful this time around, being able to move twice in a single turn.
 In the Battle Ring, this basically doubles the turn limit.